How To Find The Normal Vector Of A Plane

 Q: Can a plane have multiple normal vectors?

 A: Yes, a plane can have infinitely many normal vectors.
-Any scalar multiple of a normal vector is also a normal vector to the same plane.
-However, the direction of the normal vector is unique (up to the sign).
+Now, any scalar multiple of a normal vector is also a normal vector to the same plane.
+Still, the direction of the normal vector is unique (up to the sign).

 Q: What happens if I use collinear points to find the normal vector?